 - Miniature Rose: If space is a premium or if you want to grow indoors then a Miniature Rose is probably right for you.
 A great variety is the Anna Ford Rose.
 This Rose is perfect for container growing, growing to a height of around 45cm.
 It has stunning orange-red flowers, which fade to orange with maturity.

-At Horkans, we carry a wide range of roses in all of our stores and online.
+At Horkans, we carry a wide range of roses in all of our stores.
 Our team members will be happy to offer personal advice and help you choose the right Rose.
 No matter what type of Rose it is you want, there is a Rose for you!